LA Respiratory Issues

 Laryngeal hemiplegia

-Both arytenoids should adduct during exercise to open the airway for maximal airflow.
+Both arytenoids should abduct during exercise to open the airway for maximal airflow.
 In the image to the right, the left arytenoid isn’t moving properly.
 With laryngeal hemiplegia, generally the left arytenoid doesn’t work at all or doesn’t work well.
 The laryngeal branch of the vagus nerve is the longest nerve in the body and appears to degenerate fairly often.
 This degeneration leads to neurogenic atrophy of the CAD (cricoarytenoideus dorsalis) muscle.
-The CAD muscle is responsible for adduction of the arytenoid during exertion.
-When the arytenoid doesn’t adduct properly, it vibrates during exercise and impairs airflow, leading to poor performance.
+The CAD muscle is responsible for abduction of the arytenoid during exertion.
+When the arytenoid doesn’t abduct properly, it vibrates during exercise and impairs airflow, leading to poor performance.
 Diagnosis is via exercise endoscopy.
-Surgery involves replacing the CAD muscle with a suture to adduct the muscle, removing the arytenoid or transposing a nerve to reinnervate the muscle.
+Surgery involves replacing the CAD muscle with a suture to abduct the muscle, removing the arytenoid or transposing a nerve to reinnervate the muscle.
 Performance will usually improve after surgery but horses are more prone to upper airway inflammation, swallowing disorders and recurrent airway compromise.
 The condition usually develops in young horses and seems to be familial.

 Clinical signs of unilateral disease: exercise intolerance and noise with exercise